 Not far from Keuruu visitors will discover the Pihlajavesi Wilderness Church, built secretly in the forest in the 1780s, and restored in 1930.
 Today, the Shadows of Churchgoers can be seen on the walls.

 There are a number of choices for accommodation for visitors to Keuruu.
 In Iso Kirja by the shores of Lake Pohjoisjärvi there are caravan and camping sites, a hotel as well as 7 traditional cottages.
 Services include kitchen facilities, open campfires, showers and toilets, and of course saunas.
 There is also a restaurant and café, and lots of space for recreation, including a disc golf course and mini-golf.
 Camping Nyyssänniemi is a popular destination in Keuruu.
-Both the Nyyssäniemi reception and Restaurant Iso Pata are located in the Liukko Pirtti house, where Martti Kitunen’s famouse bear-skinning knife is on display.
+The Nyyssäniemi reception is located in the Liukko Pirtti house, where Martti Kitunen’s famouse bear-skinning knife is on display.